sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/03-Functions-parameters-return-values/02-Exception-Handling.md

 # Exception Handling

+An **exception** is an error that occurs at runtime and interrupts the normal flow of your program.

 ## 🔹 What is an Exception?

 An **exception** is an error that occurs at runtime and interrupts the normal flow of your program.
 If not handled properly, it can crash the application.